labordude/fhirbase/README.md

 ## Fixes:

 - Segmentation fault error on data load (pointer to db pool could be nil)
-- Crash on database initiation if it was run again. (added check for \_resource type prior to creation)
+- Crash on database initiatation if it was run again. (added check for
+  \_resource type prior to creation)

 ## Enhancements